6 Tactics to Quickly Boost Your Cash Flow

 I gave her my best thoughts and thankfully she turned the situation around, even growing over 10% for the year.

+For any small business owner struggling to maximize cash flow tactics, you are not alone.
 Here are my top 6 tactics I regularly share with business coaching clients to quickly boost cash flow.
 These are intended more as fast-acting remedies rather than long acting cures (although items 2 and 6 can tend to be permanent fixes for many cash flow challenges.)

 Tactic One: Formalized and Concerted “Reactivation” Campaign